 - Faced with a big task, employees often start doubting their abilities.
 Smaller, goal-based tasks make things less daunting for them, and they can perform better.

-- Using the right microtasking tools that can allocate tasks according to employee capability.
+- Using advanced microtasking tools that can allocate tasks according to employee capability.
 If carried out properly, this step could prove to be genius, leveraging the strengths of individual employees to yield a business advantage.

 It is interesting to note here that most businesses outsource the microtasking software they use at work.
 According to data, the total outsourcing industry is worth 400 billion dollars, of which a substantial chunk is claimed by microtasking.